 Zoran Nechev is a leading regional expert on relations between the European Union and candidate-countries from the Western Balkans, specialising in external dimensions of Justice and Home Affairs.
 Zoran heads the Center for EU integration of the Institute for Democracy “Societas Civilis” from Skopje, North Macedonia.
 Zoran is also an academic guest at the Center for International and Comparative Studies at ETH Zürich, and has worked at the European Union Institute for Security Studies in Paris.

-Ivan Vejvoda, IWM Acting Rector, Permanent Fellow and head of Europe’s Futures programme, will host and moderate the event.
+Ivan Vejvoda, IWM Acting Rector, Permanent Fellow and head of Europe’s Futures programme, hosted and moderated the event.